0 hours 0 mins

 NOTE: This is an easy, delicious candy to make in small batches.
 I make this every year around the holidays – they make great gifts for neighbors, and coworkers.
 I often bag these in cute cellophane bags and tie with a ribbon or put in a cookie tin for gift giving.
 (See ideas in the FOOD GIFTS section on this site.)

-I recently got this tip about warming the cookie sheet before pouring the carmel and spreading it out.
-It gives you an extra minute to work and spread the carmel mix before it begins to harden.
+I recently got this tip about warming the cookie sheet before pouring the caramel and spreading it out.
+It gives you an extra minute to work and spread the caramel mix before it begins to harden.
 That made this whole process even easier.
 Try that if you haven’t before.